Kotsin/Starter-kit/README.md

 ## Overview

-ZarGates Backend is a modern microservices-based application built with NestJS.
+Starter-kit Backend is a modern microservices-based application built with NestJS.
 The system is designed to provide a scalable, maintainable, and robust backend infrastructure for handling various business operations through a set of specialized services.

 ## Architecture